 What if my student does not have computer or internet access?

-Most of the AMI assignments will be given as a hard copy/paper packet.
 For any online assignments, the students will have 5 days to complete the AMI assignment, so it can be done at school if a student does not have a computer at home or does not have access to internet there.
 A student can complete the AMI assignment before/after the snow day at school.

 When will the AMI assignment be due?